Jallison154/TheBigWRB/README.md

 # ESP32 Wireless Button System

-A battery-efficient wireless button system using ESP32 devices with ESP-NOW protocol.
+A battery-efficient wireless button system using **Seeed Studio XIAO ESP32C3** devices with ESP-NOW protocol.
 The system consists of transmitters (with buttons) and a receiver that processes button presses.

 ## System Overview

-- **Transmitters**: ESP32 devices with buttons that send button press events wirelessly
+- **Transmitters**: Seeed Studio XIAO ESP32C3 devices with buttons that send button press events wirelessly
-- **Receiver**: ESP32 device that receives button presses and can trigger actions
+- **Receiver**: Seeed Studio XIAO ESP32C3 device that receives button presses and can trigger actions
 - **Protocol**: ESP-NOW for low-latency, direct communication
 - **Power Management**: Advanced sleep modes for extended battery life
 - **Security**: MAC address-based authentication to ensure devices only communicate with authorized partners